 At the End of The Rainbow

-With schools closed, kids in Italy began placing rainbows in their windows as a hopeful reminder that this storm will pass.
+When schools closed, kids in Italy began placing rainbows in their windows as a hopeful reminder that this storm will pass.
 Amanda Jane Jones (@amandajanejones) added a unique twist on this trend and had her kids using tissue paper and tape for a whimsical stained glass effect.
-When the sunshine pours onto this window the room will be lit up with a rainbow of colors.
+When the sunshine pours onto this window, the room will be lit up with a rainbow of colors.
 Plus it's sure to warm the hearts of anyone passing by.

 Words of Encouragement

 Kids can also help you make signs of appreciation and encouragement for your local essential workers and medical workers.
-This can go a long way towards building a feeling of community in your neighborhood even while keeping your distance.
+This can go a long way towards building a sense of community in your neighborhood even while keeping your distance.
 Plus it's a great lesson in expressing gratitude.